se-edu/learningresources/contents/elm/Elm.md

 ### Benefit: Friendly Compiler

-Elm's compiler strives to be as friendly as possible, and offers as many hints as she can to help you fix errors.
+Elm's compiler strives to be as friendly as possible, and offers as many hints as it can to help you fix errors.
 If nothing else, you should try Elm just to see how great error messages can be.

 Here's a quick look at some of them: